 Developing You to be a Naturopathic Doctor Preparing for your future career starts in first year.
 Career training begins in the very first term, through preceptoring, which is a component of the ND program that allows students to observe health-care practitioners in the community.
 Preceptoring provides students with a wide variety of experiences to develop the clinical knowledge, attitudes and skills relevant to the role of a naturopathic doctor.
-Starting in the first term and continuing into second and third terms, students expand their work in our teaching clinics, observing and then participating in patient care; and eventually, in their second year, interning full-time at CCNM's naturopathic clinics and choosing to work with NDs across Canada.
+Starting in the first term and continuing into second and third terms, students expand their work in our teaching clinics, observing and then participating in patient care; and eventually, in their second year, interning CLINICAL EXPERIENCE full-time at CCNM's naturopathic clinics and choosing to work with NDs across Canada.
 CCNM's curriculum offers courses in practice management, carefully designed so that students think about how they will manage their future practice.
 Topics such as accounting principles, finances and marketing help emerging NDs plan their professional careers.
 Community Health Centres CCNM students can also intern at various community health centres across the Greater Toronto Area (GTA).
-Clinic interns provide care to underserved populations including new Canadians, low-income families, older populations, people with disabilities, and people living with HIV/AIDS.
-Robert Schad Naturopathic Clinic (RSNC) CCNM is home to the Robert Schad Naturopathic Clinic, a teaching clinic with over 20,000 patient visits each year.
-Fourth-year student interns co-manage patient care, working under the supervision of naturopathic doctors while gaining valuable hands-on experience.
-The CCNM Brampton Naturopathic Teaching Clinic (CCNM BNTC) Operating out of the Brampton East Urgent Care Centre, the CCNM Brampton Naturopathic Teaching Clinic (CCNM BNTC) is a satellite clinic of the RSNC where patients can see a naturopathic clinic intern and supervisor team to help manage their health concerns.
-The CCNM BNTC serves one of the fastest growing and culturally diverse populations in Canada.
-CLINICAL EXPERIENCE
+Clinic interns provide care to underserved population including new Canadians, low-income families, older populations, people with disabilities, and people living with HIV/AIDS.
+Schad Naturopathic Clinic CCNM is home to the Schad Naturopathic Clinic, a teaching clinic with over 20,000 patient visits each year.
+CCNM clinic interns co-manage patient care, working under the supervision of naturopathic doctors while gaining valuable hands-on experience.
+Peel Naturopathic Clinic Operating out of the Brampton East Urgent Care Centre, the Peel Naturopathic Clinic is a satellite clinic of the Schad Naturopathic Clinic where patients can see a naturopathic clinic intern and supervisor team to help manage their health concerns.
+The Peel Naturopathic Clinic serves one of the fastest growing and culturally diverse populations in Canada.